 Shannon Whittington, RN, MSN, CCM, LGBTQ+ Health certified, is a published author and certified speaker with the John Maxwell team.
-Her areas of expertise include LGBTQ+, Diversity & Inclusion, and Servant Based Leadership.
+Her areas of expertise include LGBTQ+, inclusiveness, Diversity & Inclusion, and Servant Based Leadership.
 Shannon has a passion for transgender health and she educates clinicians in gender affirming surgeries.
 Shannon was greatly honored to receive the Quality and Innovation Award from the Home Care Association of New York for her work with the transgender population.
 She is also a city and state lobbyist for transgender rights and a vocal advocate for equality of care.
 To date, Shannon has presented virtually and live at various organizations and conferences across the U.S. delivering extremely well-received presentations on leadership, transgender health and LGBTQ+ community.

 Recently Shannon served as our expert on a recent LGBTQ+ inclusiveness and health webinar for the Kanarys Resources Center.
 The community submitted questions ahead of the event, and Shannon responded based on her expertise after a presentation on the importance of inclusion.
 Below is an overview of the presentation.

 Shannon begins with highlighting the fact that affirming LGBTQ+ people is key to building inclusion.
 We want to see ourselves reflected where we spend our time, resources and energy, Shannon mentions.
 It has to be authentic, and not just a reaction to Pride Month or instances of discrimination.